The 20 Best Salivary Duct Stones Doctors Near Me in Hawaii, US

 English

-Jay Murphy is an Otolaryngologist in Lihue, Hawaii.
+Jay Murphy is a General Surgeon practicing medicine in Lihue, Hawaii.
 Dr. Murphy is rated as an Experienced provider by MediFind in the treatment of Salivary Duct Stones.
-His top areas of expertise are Anosmia, Thyroid Nodule, Otitis, and Infant Hearing Loss.
-Dr. Murphy is currently accepting new patients.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Anosmia, Thyroid Nodule, Otitis, and Infant Hearing Loss.

 Experienced in Salivary Duct Stones